LogoOsome

 Registering a Business at Companies House

 Companies House is the UK's official registrar of companies.
-It acts as a central repository for all information about companies, including their names and addresses, directors' details and financial information.
+It acts as a central repository for information about companies, including their names and addresses, directors' details and financial information.

-• Your SIC (Standard Industrial Classification) code
+• SIC (Standard Industrial Classification) Code: This classifies your company’s business activities.

 Get Your Business Started With Osome